 So, it could be a crisp line to indicate changes in shape or angularity.

 Or it could be an area of high contrast (light and dark) to draw the viewer’s attention.

-A ‘soft edge’ is more flowing or fluid and tends to be more low contrast.
+A ‘soft edge’ is more flowing or fluid and tends to be more low in contrast.
 Soft edges suggest the idea of roundness and a gradual transition.

 This one piece of information that can drastically alter your drawings and paintings.